National Trust: Protection of National Trust property

+Section 21 of the National Trust Act 1907 granted the National Trust the unique statutory power to declare land inalienable.
+This prevents the land from being voluntarily sold or mortgaged by the Trust.
+Inalienable land can be leased to tenants.

+Section 5 of the Acquisition of Land Act 1981 protects inalienable land from compulsory purchase against the objections of the National Trust.
+Where the Trust objects to a compulsory purchase order, the order is subject to the "special parliamentary procedure" in the Statutory Orders (Special Procedure) Act 1945: the order must be laid before Parliament, and can be petitioned against.
+The House of Commons and the House of Lords can then independently each vote to annul the order.
+If neither house votes to annul, the compulsory purchase proceeds.

+Similar restrictions apply to compulsory purchase orders granted under the Planning Act 2008, the Harbours Act 1964, the New Towns Act 1981 and the Transport and Works Act 1992.

-The National Trust Acts grant the Trust the unique statutory power to declare land inalienable.
-This prevents the land from being sold or mortgaged against the Trust's wishes without special parliamentary procedure.
-The inalienability of trust land was over-ridden by Parliament in the case of proposals to construct a section of the Plympton bypass through the park at Saltram, on the grounds that the road proposal had been known about before the park at Saltram was declared inalienable.
+The inalienability of Trust land was over-ridden by Parliament in the case of proposals to construct a section of the Plympton bypass through the park at Saltram, on the grounds that the road proposal had been known about before the park at Saltram was declared inalienable.

 In 2017 the Trust, in spite of criticism by members, supported the government's scheme to build a road tunnel under the Stonehenge World Heritage Site as part of the plans to upgrade the A303 road.
 The scheme would involve the compulsory purchase of land held inalienably by the Trust.

 Most visited properties

-The Trust's 2021-2022 Annual Reports lists all properties open at charge with more than 50,000 visitors.
+The National Trust's 2022–2023 Annual Reports lists all properties open at charge with more than 50,000 visitors.
+The top ten are: